This post devotes a lot of space to the old commerical district and then the names of stores & shops

 all photos by me

-The trees were stuffed with countless themed ornaments.
-There would be a tree stuffed with birds, one with fishes, one of red ornaments, one of blue and white ornaments - you get the idea!
-There were racks and racks of unique ornaments to chose from.
+The Christmas trees were stuffed with countless 'themed' ornaments.
+There would be a tree stuffed with birds, one with fishes, one of red ornaments, one of blue and white ornaments, - you get the idea!
+There were also racks & racks of unique sometimes premium ornaments through the double store space

 1982-2016